Helen Szoke: Early life and study

 Szoke's early years were lived in South Australia, attending Tea Tree Gully Primary School, and Modbury High and Willunga High Schools.
 After Szoke's family moved to Tasmania, she then studied at Smithton High, Wynyard High and Burnie High Schools in Tasmania.

 Szoke studied at the University of Tasmania, graduating with a Bachelor of Arts (politics and psychology).
 Following a move to Victoria, Szoke undertook studied a Masters of Arts Preliminary at Deakin University, as well as a graduate diploma in public policy (1992) and then PhD public policy (2004) both at the University of Melbourne.
-Her PhD thesis was entitled “Social regulation, reproductive technology and the public interest: policy and process in pioneering jurisdictions.”
+Her PhD thesis was entitled "Social regulation, reproductive technology and the public interest: policy and process in pioneering jurisdictions."

 Career history

 Early career

 Following her matriculation in Tasmania, Szoke worked for a Commonwealth Bank branch as an Information Officer, and as a waitress at Wrest Point Casino, whilst studying for her undergraduate degree.
-After relocating to Melbourne, Szoke worked as a community education officer, and then with the Victorian Teacher’s Union.
+After relocating to Melbourne, Szoke worked as a community education officer, and then with the Victorian Teachers' Union.